8bu/vue-vite-web3-issues/README.md

-# Web3 & Vite errors
+# Web3 & Vite errors resolved
 - Fork all fixes from [this repo](https://github.com/coddx-hq/create-web3js-app/tree/main/template-web3-react-express-hardhat-ts/ui)
-- Still got error on production
+- Fixed production error by using prebuilt version of web3.js
 # Vue 3 + Typescript + Vite

 This template should help get you started developing with Vue 3 and Typescript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.